Skip links

 Effective Implementation of Safety Protocols

 A notable success story is the implementation of comprehensive safety protocols at the University of California, Los Angeles (UCLA).
-Following a tragic lab accident in 2008, UCLA revamped its safety procedures, resulting in a 25 fold increase in the lab personnel attending the online lab safety training.
+Following a tragic lab accident in 2008, UCLA revamped its safety procedures, resulting in a 25-fold increase in the number of lab personnel attending online lab safety training.

 Trends in Lab Safety Improvements